 Love mercy, do justice.
 Love mercy, do justice.

-Living out Compassion, Mercy and Justice through community development and advocacy at
+YOU COULD BE Living out Compassion, Mercy and Justice by Tutoring at

 Pastor's Unclosed History Sermon Series focuses on Jesus' ethics of Compassion, Mercy and Justice in the context of contemporary issues we are facing.

 At the suggestion of the Leadership Team, with the goal to address the identified Missional Marker needs identified by the congregation in this area, Pastor Julie has developed this series of sermons for the summer.
 The following links are to position papers of the UCC (United Church of Christ) and the ECC (Evangelical Covenant Church), and other sources, which have been posted online and address contemporary social (and often politicized) issues addressed in this series.